 About midnight Paul and Silas were praying and singing hymns to God, and the other prisoners were listening to them. – Acts 16:25

-We turn to prayer when we are in a bad or difficult situation, but do we turn to singing as well?
+We turn to prayer when we are in a bad or difficult situation, but do we sing as well?

 Hymns are songs which celebrate God.
-They were proclaiming and praising the Lord.
-It is not hard to imagine their prayers were similar in content.
-Rather than crying out for justice they were praising the Lord, even in their present desperate circumstances.
+They were glorifying the Lord!
+They were praising, even in their desperate circumstance.
 Paul and Silas knew they were in the will of God and under His love.
 Nothing, even the plight they were in, would take their hearts and minds away from His grace.
 And they were proclaiming that grace to prisoners and jailers and anyone else who could hear them from that dark dungeon.

-Imagine sitting in the gloom, chained and alone.
-And from out of the darkness comes prayers and songs about God’s grace and thanking Him for His love.
-Despite their own condition Paul and Silas brought comfort and the message of forgiveness.
+Imagine you are chained and alone in that gloomy place.
+From out of the darkness you hear prayers and songs about God’s grace and thanking Him for His love.
+Despite their own condition Paul and Silas brought comfort and the message of forgiveness to everyone else.